dantasfiles/AmplifyMultiTenant3/README.md

-This is an example of a multi-tenant AWS Amplify application.
+This is an example of a simple multi-tenant AWS Amplify application.

 The code is not runnable as-is -- the repository only contains the crucial files.